zhangfuwen/commandergenius/project/jni/application/xserver/readme.txt

 You will need to install some packages to your Debian/Ubuntu first.

-Install following packages, assuming fresh Debian 10 installation for x86_64 architecture:
+Install following packages onto Debian 10 for x86_64 architecture:

-sudo dpkg --add-architecture i386 sudo apt-get update sudo apt-get install bison xfonts-utils xutils-dev libfontenc-dev \
+sudo dpkg --add-architecture i386 sudo apt-get update sudo apt-get install bison make zip git locales pkg-config \
+xfonts-utils xutils-dev libfontenc-dev libxkbfile-dev \
-curl autoconf automake autopoint libtool libtool-bin pkg-config \
+curl autoconf automake autopoint libtool libtool-bin \
-libjpeg-dev libpng-dev git locales \
+libjpeg-dev libpng-dev \
-make zip help2man texinfo
+help2man texinfo intltool

-Install Android NDK r20 and Android SDK with Android 10.0 framework, they must be in your $PATH.
+Install Android NDK r21 and Android SDK with Android 10.0 framework, they must be in your $PATH.

+Anything other than Debian 10 is not guaranteed to compile XSDL, because autoconf scripts search for specific package versions in system directories.

 Download SDL repo, select xserver project, and build it: